mk270/whitakers-words/english_to_latin.md

 However these would weight the A frequency so heavily that it would be impossible to overcome with anything that could be applied to lower frequencies.
-So we must reject this scale for a more managable set:
+So we must reject this scale for a more manageable set:

     A=>70